mulle-sde/mulle-craft/README.md

 > platform.
 Otherwise the "sdk" folders would be multiplied by the number
 > of platforms to craft for (with the platform name appended)

-The `auto` style is the default and somewhat more convenient in actual usage:
+The `auto` style is the default and it is somewhat more convenient in actual
+usage:

 ![Auto](dox/dispense-auto.png)